alphagov/tech-docs-monitor/README.md

 | OVERRIDE_SLACK_USERNAME       | Sets the username to which Slack messages are attributed.       | "Daniel the Manual Spaniel"                                                            |
 | OVERRIDE_SLACK_ICON_EMOJI     | Sets the icon emoji attributed to Slack messages.               | ":daniel-the-manual-spaniel:"                                                          |

-Below is an example of a customised message:
+This is an example of a customised Slack message:

 ![customised-message-example](docs/images/customised-message-example.png)